Bookrage001/osc/resources/docs/user-guide/widgets-generics.md

 #### `css`
 - type: `string`
 - default: *empty*
 - usage: the `css` property can be used to override inherited [theming](theming.md) variables.
 Also, some widgets expose specific theming variables that allow a finer customization.
-Standard `css` properties can be applied to the widget's root element through this property.
+Standard `css` properties can be applied to the widget's root element through this property, `css` selectors can also be used apply custom styles to the widget's children.
+- examples:
+  - `border-radius:5rem; .label {font-size: 20rem}` will round the widget's corners and increase its label's font-size and all its children's labels'
+  - `border-radius:5rem; > .label {font-size: 20rem}` will round the widget's corners and increase its label's font-size (the `>` selector targets only the direct children of the widget element)

 ----
 ### OSC